MicrosoftDocs/security/compass/network-containment-videos-and-decks.md

 ---

 # Microsoft security architecture recommendations module: Network security & containment
-Network Security & Containment helps reduce organizational risk by providing access controls to limit attacker's ability to traverse the enterprise environment without impeding legitimate communications and interactions.
+Network Security & Containment helps reduce organizational risk by providing access controls to limit the ability of attackers to traverse the enterprise environment without impeding legitimate communications and interactions.

 The following videos provide guidance on network security and containment.
 To download the PowerPoint slides associated with these videos, click [download presentation slides](https://docs.microsoft.com/microsoft-365/downloads/security-compass-presentation.pptx).